Chalarangelo/30-seconds-of-code/blog_posts/js-construct-url.md

 firstSeen: 2023-02-26T05:00:00-04:00
 ---

-Oftentimes, we need to create a URL in JavaScript, to request a resource or redirect the user.
+Oftentimes, we need to **create a URL in JavaScript**, to request a resource or redirect the user.
 A seemingly simple task, yet URLs can be quite nuanced and complex, requiring a lot of attention to get right.
-This rings especially true if you've ever worked with different encodings and multiple query parameters.
+This rings especially true if you've ever worked with different encodings and multiple **query parameters**.

 Naively, many developers reach for template literals to construct a URL.
 After all, URLs are simply strings and interpolation can be used to add parameters as needed.
 Except, this approach is error-prone and can lead to bugs.
 Let's take a look at an example: